Tips and tricks for achieving salon level hair coloring at home!

 You’ve got your perfect color at home, now’s the time to keep your locks looking their best until the next time you dye it!

 If you dyed your hair blonde, try a purple shampoo to neutralize brassy tones and follow with a purple conditioner to moisturize your hair.
 Blonde hair can be more prone to breakage and dryness, so treat your tresses to a blonde hair mask to nourish fragile hair before and after lightening.
+Your hair color will also fade over time, so a color-refreshing blonde gloss can aid in color vibrancy.
 Dyed blonde hair can be a high maintenance look, so use our blonde hair care guide to learn how to treat your locks and protect your color.

 Did you take your hair color to the darker side?
-Seal in your brunette color and moisturize with a shampoo and conditioner designed to nourish brunette hair and bring out its vibrant hues.
+Seal in your brunette color and moisturize with a shampoo and darkening conditioner designed to nourish brunette hair and bring out its vibrant hues.
 Keep your hair color looking luminous by using a color glaze for brunettes to add shine and dimension to your colored hair.

 For dyed red hair, keep your locks vibrant with our color-intensifying red-boosting shampoo, and protect it with a color depositing red hair conditioner to keep your red hair looking brighter for longer.
 Red hair is prone to fading, so maintain it with a color refreshing red hair gloss to keep your hair vibrant.
 Protect your bold color with a color-safe hair mask designed to illuminate dull, color-treated hair.

 Learning how to lighten your hair can be tricky when you’re first starting out.
 Use our tips and tricks to learn to basics about lightening hair.